albertoursino/graphs-comparison/README.md

 We are going to do some experiments on the two graphs we have presented above in order to achieve some interesting results.
 Below we will present some of them and their objectives:

-- *Clustering*: the goal of this experiment is to define/calculate clusters on both graphs and compare them for the purpose of find some similar clusters.
+- *Clustering*: the goal of this experiment is to define/calculate clusters on both graphs and compare them  find some similar clusters.
-- *Centralities of cities*: the goal is to calculate various types of centralities of all cities on both graphs and compare them in order to find a sort of similarity.
+- *Centralities of cities*: the goal is to calculate various types of centralities of all nodes on both graphs and compare them in order to find a sort of similarity.
 - *Graphs feature*: the goal here is to calculate the feature of the graphs and compare them in order too see the differences and maybe extract some interesting results.
 - *Distances between nodes*: the goal is to do some experiments on the graphs paths.
 For example, calculate the shortest path from two cities in both graphs and try to find interesting comparing results.
 - [*in progress...*]